CharlieIQ/finnlang/README.md

 cargo run --bin server
 ```

-This'll start the FinnLang backend on localhost
+This'll start the FinnLang backend on localhost.
+Default is port 3000, but you can change it in `server.rs`.

 1. Set Up and Run the Frontend
 In a new terminal window, go to the frontend sandbox directory: